manhtai/manhtai.github.io/content/posts/wish-our-colleagues-a-happy-birthday.md

 We build an intranet app using Django to help HR manage people at work.
-And since we use Metabase for all our analysis tasks, we got the HR database to query all the things about our colleages (not the salary though, it's accounting's matter).
+And since we use Metabase for all our analysis tasks, we got the HR database to query all the things about our colleagues (not the salary though, it's accounting's matter).

-I'm not interested in my colleages' days of leave, but I wish they got a happy birthday, so why don't we send out a wish, automatically?
+I'm not interested in my colleagues' days of leave, but I wish they got a happy birthday, so why don't we send out a wish, automatically?

 I wrrite a question in SQL, it's just as simple as list out all people who has